-NAM is a mineral exploration company focused on the acquisition, exploration and development of Platinum Group Metals (PGMs), precious, base metals, and lithium properties.
+NAM is a mineral exploration company focused on the acquisition, exploration and development of Platinum Group Metals (PGMs), precious metals, base metals, and strategic critical metals including lithium, antimony, high-purity iron ore.
 Management's corporate philosophy is to be a project generator, explorer and project operator with the objective of forming options and/or joint ventures with major mining companies through to production.
 NAM has begun the evaluation of several potential property acquisitions, including precious and base metal production opportunities.
-A wholly-owned US and Pacific North West Capital Corp.
-USA, and Lithium Canada Development Inc., respectively, are being maintained for future property acquisitions.
+A wholly-owned US and Canadian subsidiary, Pacific North West Capital Corp.
+USA and Lithium Canada Development Inc., respectively, are being maintained for future property acquisitions.